Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Nonlocality Analysis

-The locality of the $D_{2121}$ component is not shown in to other eddy viscosity kernels.
-For example, the eddy viscosity kernel $D_{2121}$ (Figure~\ref{fig:D1221}) is widespread and shows significant nonlocality, invalidating the intrinsic assumption in the Boussinesq approximation.
-The level of locality is drastic such that the velocity gradient at one half of the channel may affect the Reynolds stress at the other half of the domain.
-Moreover, the shape of $D_{2121}$ differs from $D_{1221}$, implying that the universal kernel shape may not exist.
-Figure~\ref{fig:Dji21} shows the additional three nonzero eddy viscosity kernel $D_{1121}$, $D_{2221}$, and $D_{3321}$.
+Next, we assess nonlocality of other components of $D_{ijkl}$ by examining the corresponding kernels.
+For example, the eddy viscosity kernel $D_{1221}$ (Figure~\ref{fig:D1221}) is widespread and shows significant nonlocality, invalidating the intrinsic assumption in the Boussinesq approximation.
+The level of nonlocality is drastic such that the velocity gradient at one half of the channel may affect the Reynolds stress at the other half of the domain.
+Moreover, the shape of $D_{2121}$ differs from $D_{1221}$, implying the non-universality of the kernel profile across different components of eddy diffusivity.
+Furthermore, the differences in the kernel shape between $D_{2121}$ and $D_{1221}$, clarifies why a truncated eddy viscosity operator based on the leading term of its Kramer-Moyal expansion can lead to asymmetric Reynolds stresses.
+Figure~\ref{fig:Dji21} shows the additional three nonzero eddy viscosity kernels $D_{1121}$, $D_{2221}$, and $D_{3321}$.
 The rest of the components are zero due to channel symmetry.
 These three kernels correspond to the trace part of the eddy viscosity kernel and are also highly nonlocal.